Avatarchik/Auto-Il2cppDumper/README.md

 - Install the APK

 ### Method 2: Lib call
 If renaming lib doesn't work, try this method.
-Some games may have APK integrity and signature check.
-You may need to bypass it before adding Il2CppDumper

 - Decompile the game using Apktool
 - Copy libil2cppdumper.so into the lib folder.
 Make sure only copy same ABIs as the target app, for example if target app has only armeabi-v7a, then you should only copy armeabi-v7a